-A total of 22 bird species were observed on, and adjacent to, the Subject Lands.
+During surveys conducted by Savanta in 2019, a total of 22 bird species were observed on, and adjacent to, the Subject Lands.
 Of this total, five species are confirmed, five are probable and nine are possible breeders on the Subject Lands.
 The remaining three bird species are considered non-breeders, flyovers or migrants.
 All species observed on the Subject Lands in 2019 are listed in Table 11 (Appendix B).

 All of the confirmed, probable or possible breeders are provincially ranked S5 (common and secure), S4 (apparently common and secure) or SNA (species not native to Ontario).
-No bird species breeding on the Subject Lands are considered provincially rare (S1-S3; NHIC 2018).
+No bird species breeding on the Subject Lands are considered provincially rare (S1-S3; NHIC 2020).